suryaanshchawla/scratch-games/DinkoReadMe.md

     <li>User Friendly</li>
 </ul>

-# Running this and other scratch subjects of mine.
+# Running this and other scratch projects of mine.
 <h2>Method-1</h2>
 <ol>
     <li>Download Scratch from Scratch Website